 - Rosemary - Cocktail syrup, gin cocktails, potatoes, grilled chicken, food photography prop

-- Sage - Pasta, sausage dishes, bourbon cocktails
+- Sage - Pasta, soup, sausage dishes, bourbon cocktails

 - Spearmint - Mojitos, infused liquor, cocktail syrup, martinis, herbal teas